geotools/geotools/docs/user/library/xml/internal/code.rst

 Code Generation
 ^^^^^^^^^^^^^^^

-The gt2-xmlcodegen maven plugin provides a code generator which can be used to generate bindings and other classes used in the geotools xml framework.
+The xmlcodegen maven plugin provides a code generator which can be used to generate bindings and other classes used in the geotools xml framework.
 The code generator feeds off a single schema file and generates a number of java classes.

 Plugin Configuration
 ''''''''''''''''''''